naman16/naman-sogani.github.io/index.md

 Prioritizing CSPM as your initial focus establishes a robust foundation that not only addresses critical security risks but also allows the organization to build confidence in its processes, workflows, and ability to remediate issues.
 This also provides the foundation for the  implementation of more advanced CNAPP capabilities in a manageable manner with minimal resistance / disruptions.

-## Enable Self-Service Consumption of Findings
+## Enable Self-Service Consumption of Findings {#enable-self-service-consumption-of-findings}

 Another critical day-one consideration is setting up role-based access control (RBAC) to enable self-service consumption of security findings for the developer community.
 This approach is crucial for conducting timely remediation and fostering a culture of shared responsibility within the organization.
 Below are key considerations for self-service consumption of findings: